minki-j/ai-mock-coding-interview-agent/README.md

 3. Configure the environment variables according to the templates

 ### Quick Start with Docker
-Run the entire application stack with a single command:
+Run the entire application stack with a single command at root directory:

 ```bash
 docker compose up --build -d